jsdealy/latin/miscellae/guideToLatinConversation.md

 sugere, to suck.

 Sumo, sumsi and
-sumpsi, sumptum, su-
-mere, to take.
+sumpsi, sumptum, sumere, to take.

-Surgo, surrexi, sur-
-rectum, surggre, to rise.
+Surgo, surrexi, surrectum, surggre, to rise.

 Tabeo, tabui, tabere,
 to melt away.